- What is DEIB? 5 Helpful Tips for DEIB Initiatives (2024) - October 2, 2024

 Let’s start with the basic definitions for each part of the DEIB acronym:

-• Inclusion is the work of creating environments where many people and groups are welcomed, respected, supported, and valued to participate fully.
+- Inclusion is the work of creating environments where many people and groups feel welcome, respect, support, and their value to participate fully is evident.
 This means including a diverse set of people in decision-making and positions of authority.

-• Belonging describes the experience of being accepted and included by those around you.
+- Belonging describes the experience of acceptance and inclusion by those around you.
 You have a sense of connection with others and feel that your full potential is engaged at work.

 DEI is just Diversity, Equity, and Inclusion.